-We caught up with The Digilogue co-founder Drew de Leon in NYC to find out his advice for building an independent music career as a new artist.
+We caught up with The Digilogue's Co-Founder Drew de Leon in NYC to get his best advice for new artists wanting to build their music careers.

 Drew de Leon is the Co-Founder and Brand Director of The Digilogue, a community-driven music and tech education platform with a mission to bridge the gap between the rapidly changing music industry and independent artists.
-Collaborating with some of the industry’s most forward-thinking brands and thought-leaders, The Digilogue supports independent artists with the tools, information and networking opportunities needed to help develop their careers.
+Collaborating with some of the industry’s most forward-thinking brands and thought-leaders, The Digilogue supports independent artists with the tools, information, and networking opportunities needed to help develop their careers.

-Because I came from an artist management position, where I was building marketing plans, booking tours and creating a lot of opportunities for the independent music community, my will came from seeing artists take on so many different parts of their journey.
+Because I came from an artist management position, where I was building marketing plans, booking tours, and creating a lot of opportunities for the independent music community, my will came from seeing artists take on so many different parts of their journey.
 When you’re indie, you have to.
-I realised that I could only help three or four artists if I was working with them on a one-on-one basis, but what impact could I make if I was able to scale and amplify my work and affect a large group of the independent artist community.
+I realized that I could only help three or four artists if I was working with them on a one-on-one basis, but what impact could I make if I was able to scale and amplify my work and affect a large group of the independent artist community.
 Whether you’re a marketing creative or an artist, everyone can learn.
 And that’s really my passion.

-It’s a proven case study when you’re developing artists — you build the fans first, whether it’s the first 100, 500 or 10,000.
+It’s a proven case study when you’re developing artists — you build the fans first, whether it’s the first 100, 500, or 10,000.
 Because as you’re doing that, and your streams go up, it can translate to hard ticket sales.
 You’re developing a real fan base versus “I have a great song, but I have no fan base to invite to my show.”
 These are the things I try to educate artists on — having a long-term outlook and being able to manage expectations.
 It’s important to have reasonable goals.
 Everyone’s not going to be a megastar.
 That’s just the reality of it.
 But you can still be successful in your own way,

 It’s all about persona.
-How authentic can you be through your content.
+How authentic can you be through your content?
 The artists that win are totally unapologetic about who they are.
 It doesn’t have to be extreme but I think it’s important to show emotion — you can’t just be an android.
 A lot also has to do with how you interact with your fans online, whether it be commenting or responding.
-It’s a full length campaign and you constantly have to do it.
+It’s a full-length campaign and you constantly have to do it.
 If you’re only spending time in the studio making music, it becomes a one-sided conversation.
 If you’re not talking to people, you don’t have an audience to put your music out to.
 Artists tend to get caught up in a one-sided conversation, and they need to understand it’s a two-way street.
 Talk to your fans!